- Manage your energy account online 24/7

-UK Fuel Mix disclosure information, published by Government Department BEIS, recognises electricity from wind, solar and nuclear fuel produces zero carbon dioxide emissions at the point of generation.
+UK Fuel Mix disclosure information, published by Government Department DESNZ, recognises electricity from wind, solar and nuclear fuel produces zero carbon dioxide emissions at the point of generation.

 The zero-carbon electricity purchased is supplied to the National Grid.
 Customers receive electricity via the National Grid, not directly from zero-carbon generators.

 The below table summarises zero-carbon generation by company demonstrating EDF generating 19.8%.
 The data supporting the table below and the % values is sourced from a mixture of industry settlement data and the UK government renewable obligation database.

 |Company||Onshore wind / offshore wind / solar / biomass / hydro TWh 2022||% of total zero carbon generation|